30-year home loan charges just 3.25%

-You can use our mortgage calculator to determine the monthly payments for the amount you want to borrow with this or any home loan.
+You can use our mortgage calculator to determine the monthly payments for the amount you want to borrow with any home loan.

-It will also provide a month-by-month amortization schedule that shows how much you've reduced your debt and how much you still owe if you want to pay the loan off.
+It will also provide a month-by-month amortization schedule that shows how much you've reduced your debt and how much you still owe if you want to pay off the loan.

-Epic Funding (www.epicfundingfl.com) is based in Fort Myers, Fla., and enjoys an A- rating with the Better Business Bureau.
+American Interbanc Mortgage is based in Irvine, California, and enjoys an A+ rating from the Better Business Bureau.

 - Have a credit score of at least 740.

-- Have a 20% down payment if you are buying a home.
+- Have at least a 20% down payment if you are buying a home.

-- Have 20% equity in your home if you are refinancing.
+- Have at least 20% equity in your home if you are refinancing.

 - Occupy the home as your primary residence.